bot1131357/esp32-vuejs/README.md

 ## Thoughts
-Even with lazy loading, I'm loading 132kB - pretty significant for an ESP32.
+The output files amount to 86.5kB.
+With lazy loading, I'm loading 87.5kB (89.9kB total) - pretty significant for an ESP32.
 I could probably do with much less with just pure JS.
 I suppose it comes down to how much your app benefits from Vue.js. 🙂